Manager Licensing -- A Continuing Debate

 In Connecticut, any person who provides management services is required to register with the State Department of Consumer Protection and submit to a state and national criminal background, complete a nationally-recognized course on community association management, and pass the Community Association Managers International Certification Board Certified Manager of Community Associations (CMCA) examination.

-In the Commonwealth of Virginia, any common interest community manager engaged in community management services must be licensed to do so in the state.
+In the Commonwealth of Virginia, any common interest community manager engaged in community management services must be licensed to do so in the Commonwealth.
 A common interest community manager is defined as a person or business entity who, for compensation or valuable consideration, performs certain management services.
 In addition to the managers, Virginia requires the management firm to be certified by the Commonwealth Common Interest Community Board.
 Specifically, management firms that hold an active Accredited Association Management Company (AAMC) designation by CAI qualify for certification by the Common Interest Community Board.
 Firms that do not hold an AAMC designation must designate at least one of four qualifying requirements, including, successful completion of a board-approved introductory training program (CAI's M-100 course) and at least five years of qualifying experience; or knowledge obtained through documented course work (equivalent to a board-approved comprehensive training program) submitted to the Board AND at least ten years of qualifying experience.